Lung Cancer Biomarkers

 - Whole-genome sequences – all the DNA from a genome

-- Liquid biomarkers – all the DNA and cells from a sample of blood
+- Liquid biomarker blood test – all the DNA and cells from a sample of blood

 Once a doctor collects a sample, they send the cells to a laboratory where scientists will test for particular biomarkers.
 The team at the lab will provide results listing which biomarkers are in the cancer cells.
-With these results, you can collaborate with your medical professionals and caregiver to determine the best treatments for your cancer and biomarkers.
-Biomarkers can be mainly instrumental in treatments such as targeted therapy and immunotherapy that target specific biomarkers.
+With these results, you can collaborate with your caregivers and medical professionals to determine the best treatments for your cancer and biomarkers.
+Biomarkers can be instrumental in treatments such as targeted therapy and immunotherapy targeting specific biomarkers.
+Additionally, biomarkers can assist in identifying the underlying cause of lung cancer, which can aid in developing better prevention and treatment strategies.

 Predictive vs Prognostic Lung Biomarkers

-As scientists continue to learn more about biomarkers, patients will receive faster, more accurate diagnoses and have better targeted treatment options for lung cancer and lung diseases like mesothelioma.
-Lung Cancer Center can answer your questions about biomarkers and connect you to diagnostic and treatment centers.
-Get your free lung cancer guide to learn more about biomarkers and their impact on your lung cancer journey.
+As scientists continue to learn more about biomarkers, patients will receive faster, more accurate diagnoses.
+Additionally, patients will have better targeted treatment options for lung cancer and lung diseases like mesothelioma.
+Lung Cancer Center can answer your questions about biomarkers and connect you to medical diagnostic and treatment centers.
+Get your free lung cancer guide or contact our team to learn more about biomarkers and their impact on your lung cancer journey.